-Through the supplier management process it is possible to learn also about the sustainability policies adopted by the suppliers and the commitments undertaken in terms of social and environmental responsibility.
-During the registration process for the Supplier Portal there is in fact an on-line section to obtain information relating also to the practices of social and environmental responsibility - also by means of a questionnaire - for the usual suppliers as well as for those that propose for the first time.
+The supplier management process allows to learn about the sustainability policies adopted by the suppliers and the commitments undertaken in terms of social and environmental responsibility.
+For the usual suppliers, as well as for the new ones, during the registration process there is a dedicated on-line section and a questionnaire to be filled in to obtain information relating to the practices of social and environmental responsibility.

 The Portal allows the supplier to know the Organisational, Management and Control Model in accordance with Legislative Decree n.
-231/2001, as well as the Code of Ethics and the Internal Code of Conduct of the Group and, at the same time, requires him to sign for acknowledgement, attaching the proving documents.
-The Supplier Portal brought a steady and substantial communication improvement with suppliers and increased the degree of transparency in the relationship.
+231/2001, the Code of Ethics and the Internal Code of Conduct of the Group and, at the same time, requires suppliers to sign the documents for acceptance.
+The Suppliers Portal has been bringing a substantial communication improvement with suppliers and an increase in the degree of transparency in the relationship.
 The application provides an online trading system: suppliers are required to register online, and, if invited to take part in a bid, they can follow all the stages of the process in a transparent manner.

 The company publishes a social, environmental or sustainability report

 The company has a Code of Ethics or policies describing their social commitment

 The company holds environmental certifications